 Perhaps the best way to grasp how spread betting actually works is by means of discussing several spread betting examples with different underlying assets.

 An investor chooses Vodafone shares as an underlying asset, with the broker quoting spreads of 120-120.5.
 The investor thinks that Vodafone is going to rise and places a buy bet at 120.5 for £10 per point.
-Later on, Vodafone rises to 125-125.5, at which point the investor decides to close his or her position and makes a profit of £45 (4.5 points x £10).
-If, however, the investor has bet on the prediction that Vodafone would fall, closing the position will result in a loss of £50 (5 points x £10), since the investor has placed a sell bet at 120.
+Later on, Vodafone rises to 125-125.5, at which point the investor decides to close his position and makes a profit of £45 (4.5 points x £10).
+If the investor has bet on the prediction that Vodafone would fall, closing the position will result in a loss of £50 (5 points x £10), since the investor has placed a sell bet at 120.